pokey/command-server/README.md

 # command-server README

-Creates an http server listening for commands to execute.
+Creates an http server that exposes a REST api to execute commands.

 ## Features